kshen0/kshen0.github.io/index.md

 ## French 425
 $9

-I wanted to make a drink that tastes like pie.
+You know I had to do it: this drink tastes like pie.
 This rich, velvety cocktail has it all: double-filtered brown butter-infused bourbon, pear cognac, spiced liqueuers, the nostalgia of pi days past.

 **Brown butter bourbon, Belle de Brillet, St. Elizabeth's allspice dram, Lustau sherry vermut rojo, lemon, whiskey barrel aged bitters**